CBrendamour/Urban-food-landscapes/README.md

 - How does the process of urbanization reshape the demand for food systems, and how does this in turn shape food diversity and landscapes?
 - What are the processes and pathways by which food-producinglandscapes, production systemsand urbanization processes (e.g., food demand) are linked and affect each other?

-## Objectives for cyberinfrastructure week
+## Objectives for CYBER training week

 (i) Understanding the tools available, setting up a working repository